-Old Priest Grade Road is a very hairy ride located in Tuolumne County, California, USA.
+Old Priest Grade Road is a very hairy ride located in the County of Tuolumne, in the U.S. state of California.
 It’s brutally steep hitting a 20% through some of the ramps.
 Passenger vehicles only.
 Though it may be dangerous, it’s also very scenic.

 Set high in the Western Sierra mountains, the curved and dangerously steep graded mountain road is 2.89km (1.8 miles) long, running west-east from Moccasin, an unincorporated community in Tuolumne County to Priest, a populated place located one mile southwest of Big Oak Flat.

 The road is entirely paved.
 It was originally an Indian path and then a wagon route.
 It was originally built for stagecoach and supply wagons to service the 1840-1850’s gold miners.
 The road was bypassed by the New Priest Grade Road.